Christianization of the Roman Empire as diffusion of innovation: Innovation

 Diffusion of innovation is a special kind of communication which focuses on new ideas.
 The newness of the idea is what gives it its special character.
 An innovation is an idea, practice or object which is perceived as new by the person considering adopting it.
 It doesn't matter if it is or isn't objectively new; it only matters if it is seen as new by the individual contemplating adoption.
 A true religious innovation must involve a significant change – such as the shift from polytheism to monotheism – on a large scale.
 Archaeologist Anna Collar argues that even though "the philosophical argument for one god was well known amongst the intellectual elite, ... monotheism can be called a religious innovation within the milieu of Imperial polytheism."

 The adoption of innovation occurs in stages.
 These stages are represented by the different types of people who adopted it, and whether they did so early or late, thus indicating that people have differing degrees of susceptibility to innovations.
 In its first three centuries, Christianity evidences innovators, early adopters, and the early majority.
 (Two later categories of the fourth to seventh centuries are called the late majority and laggards).

 The rate of the individual's decision making process is, therefore, a factor in the innovation's success.
 The variance between people's responses creates a normal distribution curve.
-Collar explains, "there is a point on the curve that represents the crux of the diffusion process: the ‘tipping point’.
+Collar explains, "there is a point on the curve that represents the crux of the diffusion process: the 'tipping point'.
 This 'tipping' takes place between 10 percent adoption and 20 percent adoption.
 American sociologist Everett Rogers says, "After that point, it is often impossible to stop the further diffusion of a new idea, even if one wished to do so".
-Christianity achieved this tipping point, (called critical mass) in the hundred years between 150 to 250 when it moved from less than 50,000 adherents to over a million.
+Christianity achieved this tipping point, (called critical mass) in the hundred years between 150 and 250 when it moved from less than 50,000 adherents to over a million.
 Scholars generally agree there was a significant rise in the absolute number of Christians in the rest of the third century.
 This provided enough adopters for it to be self-sustaining and create further growth, thereby establishing Christianity as a successful innovation in the Roman empire.